This page contains the opening portion of Chapter 4 from

 However, all viewpoints should be subject to query and analysis.
 Experts are often wrong.

 As it happens, decisions frequently involve the intersection of several different domains.
 A decision that appears sound from one perspective may be recognised as inadequate when other perspectives are introduced.
-Listening only to experts from the first perspective risks reaching a bad decision.
+If we listen only to experts from the first perspective, we risk reaching a bad decision.

 Even when someone is an undoubted technical expert in a given domain, it’s worth investing time and effort in explaining to the general public the reasoning behind their recommendations.
-Rather than being forced onto uncomprehending recipients, key decisions should be communicated openly and collectively understood.
+Key decisions should be communicated openly and collectively understood, rather than being forced onto uncomprehending recipients.

 Accordingly, there are major limitations to the concept of delegating hard decisions to domain experts.
 The ideal of technocracy needs to be subordinated to the ideal of superdemocracy – the involvement of the entire community in the process to reach decisions.